jennywhen26/filesystem-name-inspector/README.md

 ## What is the script searching for?
 - Identifies (compressed) package files that may cause transfer issues
-- Detects problematic characters in filenames (/, , :)
+- Detects problematic characters in file names (/, , :)
 - Flags file names with trailing spaces
 - Identifies hidden system files and directories
 - Detects non-ASCII characters in both file and directory names